jpmmcneill/duckdb-fmri/docs/NOTES.md

 This extension to [DuckDB](https://duckdb.org/)

+- Finalise extension goals
-- Ability to parse nii.gz files into duckdb
+- Ability to parse MRI data files into duckdb
--
+- Support of typical transformation / analytical functions performed using sql